ljw1004/vbspec/README.md

 -------------------------------------------------------------

-The following experiment is about code blocks in annotations.
+The following experiment is about code blocks in quoted blocks.
+Both styles are fine.

 > __Annotation__
 > This is an annotation